Do you feel like you have lost touch with joy and meaning in life? Like the life you long for is somehow out of reach?

-Somatic Therapy is a holistic approach to counseling that is grounded in neuroscience and recognizes the inseparable nature of body, mind and spirit.
-The method of somatic therapy that most informs my work is called Hakomi.
+My holistic, body-centered approach to counseling is grounded in neuroscience and recognizes the inseparable nature of body, mind and spirit.
+The method of therapy that most informs my work is called Hakomi.

 Hakomi is often described as "guided self-study in mindfulness."
 Developed by Ron Kurtz, the word Hakomi is a Hopi word that translates to "How do I stand in relation to these many realms?"
 During Hakomi sessions, you will be guided to notice what is happening in the present moment in your body, mind, and emotions.
 Sensations and emotions are given space to be felt.
 We will take time to ask what your body knows, trusting that your body carries information that can connect you to a deeper level of truth.
 Some of the most powerful opportunities for growth and change are when we experience something rather than merely talking about it.